John Nwangwu: Career

 In his work with the World Health Organization, Nwangwu provides expertise in the fields of infectious disease and epidemiology throughout the world.

 Between March 2013 and July 2014, Nwangwu consulted with WHO on the Ebola outbreak working on the ground in Guinea, Sierra Leone, and Liberia following the onset of the soon to be pandemic.
 He has been featured in several interviews regarding his experiences with the disease including the PBS Nova Documentary Ebola: The Plague Fighters, where the 1995 outbreak of Ebola in Kikwit, Zaire, is investigated.

 Nwangwu has been educating and training healthcare providers since 1982.
 He has held academic appointments in numerous institutions including, Columbia University, Yale University, Harvard University, Princeton University, Johns Hopkins University, Southern Connecticut State University, and University of Connecticut.
 He joined the faculty of Southern Connecticut State University in 1991, becoming a tenured professor in 1995.

 His hospital appointments include, Columbia Presbyterian Medical Center in New York City where he served as Director of the Tropical Disease Clinic, Director for Infection Control and Epidemiology at the VA Hospital in Rocky Hill Connecticut, and the Dana Farber Cancer Institute in Boston Massachusetts as a faculty visiting scholar.

 He joined the Kern County Health Department in California as the Chief Epidemiologist and then the Director of Epidemiology and Data Management.

 Nwangwu is currently a fellow of the American College of Epidemiology, The Royal Society of Medicine, The American Board of Tropical Medicine, The Society for Healthcare Epidemiology of America, and The New York Academy of Sciences.

 Publications

 Early publications include those in The Journal of Clinical Toxicology, and The Connecticut Review.
-More recent publications appear in Emerging Infectious Diseases, Annals of Epidemiology, and Eastern Cooperative Oncology Group.
+More recent publications appear in Emerging Infectious Diseases, Annals of Epidemiology, Eastern Cooperative Oncology Group, and Advances in Infectious Diseases.

+Nwangwu serves on the editorial boards of six journals, including Advances in Infectious Diseases where he is the editor in chief.